dvdzkwsk/react-redux-starter-kit/README.md

 Notes:
 - Your entire route hierarchy **can and should** be loaded during application bootstrap, since code-splitting and bundle loading happens lazily in `getComponents` the route definitions should be registered in advance!
-- Additional child routes can be nested in a fractal hierarchy by adding `childRoutes`.
+- Additional child routes can be nested in a fractal hierarchy by adding `childRoutes`
+- This structure is designed to provide a flexible foundation for module bundling and dynamic loading
+- Using a fractal structure is optional, smaller apps might benefit from a flat routes directory

+#### Recommendations

+Above all, you should seek the find the best solution for the problem you are trying to solve.
+This setup will not fit every use case, but it is extremely flexible.
+There is no "right" or "wrong" way to set up your project.
+Here are some general recommendations that we have found useful.
+If you would like to add something, please submit a PR.

 ##### Routes
 * A route directory...
-  - *Must* contain an `index.js` that returns route definition
+  - *Should* contain an `index.js` that returns route definition
   - **Optional:** assets, components, containers, redux modules, nested child routes
   - Additional child routes can be nested within `routes` directory in a fractal hierarchy

-**Note:** This structure is designed to provide a flexible foundation for module bundling and dynamic loading. **Using a fractal structure is optional, smaller apps might benefit from a flat routes directory**, which is totally cool!
-Webpack creates split points based on static analysis of `require` during compilation; the recursive hierarchy folder structure is simply for organizational purposes.

 ##### Store
  - Your store **should not reflect the hierarchy of your folder structure**